Article Databases and Newspapers

 Reference Books (Print and Electronic)

-- Credo Reference: Search ALL Titles in Religion
+- Credo Reference: Advanced Search

-The complete Credo Reference contains over 600 reference titles covering all disciplines.
+Find background information on your topic with the use of our online reference materials.
+Credo Reference contains over 600 reference titles covering all disciplines.

 - Oxford Handbooks Online - Religion